Germany: Fire rips through apartment complex in Essen | DW | 21.02.2022

 According to Radio Essen, the blaze is thought to have started in one of the apartment unit's balconies.
 Some 50 units have been directly affected with roughly 100 residents evacuated from the building.

-They were taken to a nearby university auditorium, where they are sheltering and awaiting information about the fate of their homes.
+They were taken to a nearby university auditorium for shelter and to wait for information about the fate of their homes.

 Authorities also evacuated scores of residents living near the affected building.